Semrush helps you:

 Referring Domains

-And if you click on the linked number under “backlinks”, you can see the exact pages that are linking to you.
+And if you click on the linked number under “backlinks,” you can see the exact pages that are linking to you.

 One thing that kind of tripped me up was the “backlinks” number itself.
-Does this mean the backlinks that site has overall?
-Or the number of times they’ve linked to you?

-According to Majestic, that domain either has 327,599 backlinks.
-Or has linked to me 327,599 times.
+According to Majestic, that domain either has 75,216 backlinks, or has linked to me 75,216 times.

+No matter how you look at it, that number makes no sense.
 So yeah, referring domains is a standard feature in any link building tool.
 But I was a little bit confused by some of the referring domain numbers that I came across in Majestic.

-Backlinks Report
+Majestic’s Backlinks Report

 For example, you can sort the list to ONLY look at backlinks with high or low Trust Flow.
 Or look at deleted backlinks to get an idea of a site’s backlink history.

-Backlinks Report – Trust Flow Sorting
+Majestic – Backlinko – Backlinks – Trust Flow

-Besides the Trust Flow and Majestic’s other proprietary “Flow Metrics” , I should point out that they also report on the number of external links on each page that’s linking to you.
+Besides the Trust Flow and Majestic’s other proprietary “Flow Metrics,” I should point out that they also report on the number of external links on each page that’s linking to you.

 Which IS unique.